WIDE EYED DREAMERS

 Dusty footed wanderer is mostly known as the podcast host of What you need When you Need It.
 Lydia has a love for traveling, reading, and all things tech.
 Her wide array of interests and her electrical engineering background allows her to bring a different perspective to the to the KITW team.
 “I like to think of the world as my oyster (not literally, well…) and find nothing more enjoyable than a good story; I don’t care if its poetry, fiction, or a buzz feed video, if it makes me laugh, I'm in.”

 KITW began as a simple vision for a platform for the creative works of n.l. shompole.
 Over the years it has undergone various metamorphoses, encompassing a wide array of published books, poetry, exhibited art & photographic projects.
 The space continues to grow and change in reflection of its creator.
 Over the years, Shompole’s work found home in various literary magazines, including digital and print, galleries, festivals and other creative venues.
-Throughout that time, Shompole maintained the desire to create something more, and as 2016 entered its last quarter, she finally made that leap to transform Kingdoms in the Wild into an independent publishing house.
+Throughout that time, Shompole maintained the desire to create something more, and as 2016 entered its last quarter, she finally made that leap to transform Kingdoms in the Wild into an independent publishing platform.